 - From the noun כלב (keleb), dog.

 🔼The name Caleb in the Bible

 There are two men named Caleb in the Bible, both from Judah.
 The lesser known of the famous Calebs is a son of Hezron, who is a son of Perez, who is a son of Judah and Tamar (1 Chronicles 2:18).
 This Caleb marries Azubah and Jerioth and Ephrath who becomes the mother of Hur (1 Chronicles 2:19).
-He also has a concubine named Ephah, who bears him Haran, Moza and Gazez.
-Somehow he even has the time to found Bethlehem (1 Chronicles 2:18).
+He also has a concubine named Ephah, who bears him Haran, Moza, Gazez and Jahdai.

-The most famous Caleb is a son of Jephunneh and a chief of Judah who joins the contingent that Moses assembles to have the promised land spied out (Exodus 13:6).
-The other famous member of this group is Joshua, who later becomes Moses' successor (see verses 8 & 16).
+The most famous Caleb is a son of Jephunneh the Kenizzite and a chief of Judah who joins the contingent that Moses assembles to have the promised land spied out (Exodus 13:6).
+The other famous member of this group is Joshua, who later becomes Moses' successor (see Exodus 13:8 and 13:16).